 - Increased access.
-Private equity real estate funds can give you access to property investments you wouldn’t otherwise have (e.g. hotels, commercial properties, and self-storage facilities).
+Private equity real estate funds can give you access to property investments you wouldn’t otherwise have (e.g. hotels, residential, commercial properties, and self-storage facilities).
 By pooling your money with other investors, you can get in on bigger deals than you could on your own.

 - Tax efficiency.
 Most private equity real estate investments have long holding periods.
 As a result, they are usually taxed at a long-term, as opposed to a short-term, capital gains rate, and the long-term capital gains rate is generally lower.